Thursday, February 28, 2019

 • The New Testament Does Not Speak Of Holy Days Of Obligation:

 -While the Jewish people of the Old Testament participated in obligatory religious celebrations such as Pentecost, the Passover, and the Feast of Unleavened Bread (Leviticus 23), there are no such stipulations in the New Testament for Christians.
 In other words, there are no listings of, examples of, or any implicit or explicit commandments for a church hierarchy mandating special days of observance which are dedicated to specific people, events, or for a designated purpose found for Christians in the New Covenant Scriptures.
-If the Lord Jesus Christ willed for us to follow a universally binding liturgical calendar, then it is strange that the authors of the New Testament nowhere wrote down any instructions.
-Jesus Christ was the fulfillment to the Old Covenant celebrations.
+If Jesus Christ intended for us to follow a universally binding liturgical calendar, then it is strange that the authors of the New Testament nowhere wrote down such instructions.
+Christ was the fulfillment to the Old Covenant celebrations.
 The priesthood, animal sacrifices, dietary regulations, and other aspects of the Mosaic Law were only "shadows" of the greater things to come (Hebrews 10:1).
-These things all point to Jesus Christ and His work on the cross.
+These things all pointed to His work on the cross.

-• The Roman Catholic Church Goes Even Further Beyond The Teaching Of Scripture As It Makes Observing Specific Holy Days Of Obligation A Requirement For Salvation:
+• The Roman Catholic Church Goes Even Further Beyond The Teaching Of Scripture By Making The Observance Of Specific Holy Days Of Obligation A Requirement For Salvation:

 • Comments On The Observance Of Ash Wednesday: